donghun2018/adclick-simulator-v2/README.md

 - run competition.py to test run a competition
 - tweak settings.spec to change the settings (e.g. policy mixes or seeds)

-Changes
+Highlights

 - daily budgets are enforced
     - see ["budget"] entry in the data given to policies for the current remaining budget
     - when a policy is over the daily budget, its bids will become ineffective (set to 0)
     - at the beginning of every day, the budget will be replenished
+- 40 location attributes are provided, along with 3 gender attributes and 7 age attributes.
 - small auction fee is added in each cost-per-click
-    - Google does this :D

 ## Get the Newest Code